 - Consume electrolyte replacements drinks, instead of carbonated soft drinks or fruit juice with pulp.

 - Consume Lactose-free beverages and products instead of regular milk and dairy products

 Dietary and lifestyle modifications should be an integral component for managing different symptoms of the neuroendocrine tumors such as Merkel Cell Carcinoma.
 This may help improve the symptoms, quality of life and nutritional status of the Merkel Cell Carcinoma patients while undergoing treatment and may also help improve the treatment outcomes.
 Vitamin D and Niacin supplementation may have potential benefits in Merkel Cell Carcinoma or other neuroendocrine tumors.
-However, avoid amine rich foods, alcoholic beverages, spicy foods and milk and dairy products in case of carcinoid syndromes in neuroendocrine tumor patients with liver metastasis.
+However, avoid amine rich foods, alcoholic beverages, spicy foods and milk and dairy products from diet in case of carcinoid syndromes in neuroendocrine tumor patients with liver metastasis.